 5 Key Issues

-Editor's Note: As part of the key issue try to identify gap between existing MC location architecture and the requirements to be fulfilled.

 5.1 Key Issue 1: Information in the location report

 5.1.1 Description

 Clause 10.9.3.1 of 3GPP TS 23.280 [7] describes "ECGI, MBMS SAIs, geographic coordinates and other location information" as possible information included in the location report.
 This description justifies the interpretation just to use longitude and latitude as required for geographical coordinates.
 Clause F.3.3 of 3GPP TS 24.379 [10] shows longitude and latitude as the selected location information out of 3GPP TS 23.280 [7], but further elements like timestamp, speed, bearing, altitude, accuracy are required, which common GNSS receivers get or calculate from the satellite signals.
 It is the intention to provide more guidance to specify also the other required location information.